What is the NDIS?

 If participants and families/carers have further questions, who should they contact?

-Reach out to the Community Engagement Lead at your local site during business hours, if you have any questions about the new pricing model, your updated Service Agreement or Schedule of Service.
+Reach out to the Community Engagement Lead at your local site during business hours, if you have any questions about the new pricing model, your updated Service Agreement or Schedule of Supports.

 Planning Your Support With Us